rickkas7/CircularBufferSpiFlashRK/README.md

 It limited to 16-bit sector numbers within the circular buffer, so the maximum size circular buffer is 256 Mbyte but the chip can be larger than that.

-A chip can contain multiple separate buffers if desired by instantiating multiple CircularBuffer SpiFlashRK objects sharing a single SpiFlash object.
+A chip can contain multiple separate buffers if desired by instantiating multiple CircularBufferSpiFlashRK objects sharing a single SpiFlash object.
 You can also use other portions of the flash for other purposes as long as the other uses properly lock the SPI bus or access it using the shared SpiFlash object.